LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/main.md

 The format of each post item (card, compact or full) and the vote format (aggregated, separated, percentage) as well as the font size/face can be configured in the Settings screen.

-If you are logged, you can save posts to bookmarks and vote then (with either a positive or a negative vote).
+If you are logged, you can save posts and vote then (with either a positive or a negative vote).
 You will also find more options in the "…" button.

 If you open the menu of the floating action button in the bottom right corner, you can go back to